sphereio/sphere-message-processing/README.md

   },
 ```

-Let's create a simple message processor that sends an e-mail every time an order is imported into a SPHERE.IO project.
+Let's create a simple message processor that sends an e-mail every time an order is imported into a commercetools&#8482; platform project.
 You'll find the complete source code of this project in a separate [GitHub repository](https://github.com/OlegIlyenko/sphere-message-processing-example).

 First we need to define the processor's code: